xManusx/Zeitdiagnosen/notes.md

 * Our society is highly interconnected (political system, social system, food system, financial system) (S 28)
 * Revolutionaries don't create revolutions, but systemic instabilities do.

+# Social Forces --- Revealing the causes of success and disaster
+* Like many physical phenomena are driven by hidden forces (e.g. gravity), success or failure of socio-economic systems depends on hidden forces to, which can be measured with new data about our world  (S 35)
+* Idea of nervousnet - a global, real-time information network, that is open to everybody.
+(S 40)
+* Idea of socio-physics (S 41)
+* Knowledge about "social forces" enables researchers to understand between micro-level interactions between individuals and the often unexpected macro-level interactions in socio-economic systems (S 41)
+* Similar to telescopes and stuff in phsycis, build "socioscopes", allowing us to measure these hidden social forces
+* Example: Fluid-dynamic theory of pedestrians.
+Derived by newtons force laws, applied to individual pedestrians.
+Validated in simulations, then finally, after refinement using video footage of pedestrians, closely reproducing actual pedestrian flow.
+(S 44)
+* Yielding unexpected findings: placing obstacles smartly in pedestrian flow can increase flow efficiency (S 45)
+* Force modeling obviously works for pedestrian flows, but can we use it for other stuff, like crime or forming ofopinions?
+Yes! => "social field", steepest slope in the "mountain range in the behavioral space is the social force, someone is subjected to (S 51)
+* Basis of civilizations is culture = numerous set of rules, social conventions, values, norms, roles and routines (S 51)
+* Mining on news articles of the last 100 years allows predictions of wars 6--12 months before the conflict (S 52)
+* Punitive culture only works in non-multi-cultural societies - if punishment is not accepted, the punished party will simply retaliate => move to a reputation based culture (S 54)
+* Social capital= everything that results from interactions within a social network which could potentially create benefits (e.g. public safety, culture of punctuality, reputation, trust, power, respect), factor in the success of societies (S 54)
+* Social capital can easily be burned, e.g. after a plane crash or in a financial crisis, when trust erodes (S 55)
+* Trust is only sustainable basis of power  and social order